InfoBERT: Improving Robustness of Language Models from An Information Theoretic Perspective: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel learning framework \method from an information theoretic perspective.
-Supported by theoretical analysis, \method provides a principled way to improve the robustness of BERT and RoBERTa on NLI and QA tasks.
-Comprehensive experiments demonstrate that \method achieves new state of the art on adversarial datasets, shedding light on a new effective approach towards improving the robustness of representation learning for language models.
+In this paper, we propose a novel learning framework \method from an information theoretic perspective to perform robust fine-tuning over pre-trained language models.
+Specifically, InfoBERT consists of two novel regularizers to improve the robustness of the learned representations: (a) Information Bottleneck Regularizer, learning to extract the approximated minimal sufficient statistics and denoise the excessive spurious features, and (b) Local Anchored Feature Regularizer, which improves the robustness of global features by aligning them with local anchored features.
+Supported by our theoretical analysis, \method provides a principled way to improve the robustness of BERT and RoBERTa against strong adversarial attacks over a variety of NLP tasks, including NLI and QA tasks.
+Comprehensive experiments demonstrate that \method outperforms existing baseline methods and achieves new state of the art on different adversarial datasets.
+We believe this work will shed light on future research directions towards improving the robustness of representation learning for language models.